netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 **Note:** on iOS, Netzero will ask for permission to connect to the Local Network.
 The permission needs to be granted for the connection to succeed.
 If you rejected the permission, you can re-enable it from your device's Settings menu: **Settings > Apps > Netzero > Local Network**.

 Optionally, you may also scan the QR code behind the Gateway door.
 This will automatically retrieve the correct IP address and password, and can additionally get string diagnostics for all Powerwall+ inverters.
-However, it requires connecting to the built-in WiFi network, which means standing next to the gateway and is less reliable.
+However, it requires connecting to the built-in Wi-Fi network, which means standing next to the gateway and is less reliable.

 **Note:** Diagnostics access is only available from a mobile device (iPhone or Android).
 Due to web browser security restrictions, it is not available from the web app.